Assistance programs San Joaquin County and Stockton.

 Neighborhood Preservation Division is involved in administering numerous housing and rental assistance programs.
 Some are run in partnership with other San Joaquin County non-profits, such as Lutheran Services.
 Others rely on government grants, including the various Supportive Housing Programs.
 The department can help the homeless, poor, disabled or seniors find some type of solution to their housing crisis.
 Restrictions and income limited are in place.
 More on San Joaquin Neighborhood housing programs.

 New Hope Family Shelter – Serves the homeless, and provides food, clothing, lodging, and counseling.
 The agency also offers a supportive housing component to help with paying move-in costs and rental assistance for up to 24 months.
 Single parents are big beneficiaries of this organization.
-224 E Sonora St Stockton, California 95203, call 209 463-3648
+The location is 445 S San Joaquin St, Stockton, CA 95203, call (209) 466-2138

 Lutheran Services can help meet housing needs.
 They have programs for Stockton and nearby communities, including transitional housing.
 After a family gains stability, employment, and is ready to move into a new situation, then work with a case manager to find permanent housing in San Joaquin or northern California.
 Also get information on security deposits or rental assistance programs.
-Click here.
+More on Northern California Lutheran Services.

 Housing Authority of San Joaquin County – Administers low income housing.
 Specific programs include Migrant Family Centers, the Section 8 Housing Choice Voucher Program, and Family Self Sufficiency.
-448 S. Center Street Stockton, California 95203, 209 460-5000.
+Address is 2575 Grand Canal Blvd, Stockton, CA 95207.
+Dial 209 460-5000.
 Click here for more information on how to get help from Section 8.

 San Joaquin County Aging and Adult Services offers services and programs to serve the disabled, senior citizens, and elderly low-income population of San Joaquin County.
 Some examples of what is offered includes Nutrition Training, Legal Assistance, Congregate and home delivered meals, as well as Supplemental Food.
 They also hold classes on eating healthy meals, shopping (using coupons) and other resources.

 National Veterans Foundation – Get information about the resources and services that are available to you.
 Learn about crisis intervention, food or shelter, benefits counseling, medical treatment, free legal aid, or job training for employment opportunities.
 Phone 888 777-4443.